John Buck (baseball): Houston Astros

-Buck was initially drafted by the Houston Astros in the 7th round of the 1998 Amateur Draft.
+Buck was initially drafted by the Houston Astros in the 7th round of the 1998 Amateur draft.
 He was signed to a minor league contract on June 11, 1998.

 By 2002, Buck was highly regarded for his defensive ability, becoming one of the game's top minor league catchers and 68th top prospect in all of baseball.
 In 2003, Buck moved farther up prospect lists.
 He was listed as the 21st-best prospect in baseball by John Sickels.

 Kansas City Royals

 On June 24, 2004, the Astros traded him to the Kansas City Royals as part of a three-way deal to acquire Carlos Beltrán, sending Buck and cash to Kansas City and Octavio Dotel to the Oakland Athletics.
 Mark Teahen and Mike Wood went from the Athletics to the Royals as well.
 The Royals immediately put Buck in their starting lineup, replacing injured veteran Benito Santiago.
 Buck made his major league debut on June 25.
-Although he initially appeared overmatched by major-league pitching—his batting average reached a low of .138 on July 7—he impressed the team with his defensive ability and his handling of pitchers.
+Although he initially appeared overmatched by major league pitching, his batting average reached a low of .138 on July 7.
+Buck impressed the team with his defensive ability and his handling of pitchers.
 His hitting improved with time, and by September 25 he had raised his average to .243 with 12 home runs, and 30 RBIs.

-In 2006, Buck fought with teammate Runelvys Hernández in the Royals dugout during a game against the Indians.
+In 2006, Buck fought with teammate Runelvys Hernández in the Royals dugout during a game against the Cleveland Indians.